rinfo/rdl/README.txt

 Repository Contents
 ========================================================================

 The top-level directories separate packages by intrinsic purpose.

-Naming needs in each partition may differ as well.
+Shared code modules/libraries should live under directories named by implementation platform/language (e.g. "java/rinfo-util").

 applications/
     Complete (client and/or server) applications who interact with the RInfo